 Noe Venable is a singer and holistic music educator.
 As a singer-songwriter, Noe has released six albums of original music, which have earned her a loyal following throughout the world.
 Noe’s songs have appeared in film, and Noe has toured nationally with some of the greats, including Ani DiFranco.

 As a teacher, Noe’s approach is grounded in the belief that everyone is musical.
 Her classes provide a safe space for beginners and experienced singers alike to explore the joy of making music together.
 Noe teaches people of all ages.
 For little ones, Noe leads Meadowlark Music Class, a nature inspired music class that children attend with a caregiver.
-She also leads the parent-child program at Golden Bridges School, where she teaches indoor and outdoor child observation classes for families.
+She also established the parent-child program at Golden Bridges School, where she taught child observation classes for families.
 For women and girls, she leads Mothersong Chorus, which brings an intergenerational group of women together weekly to sing.

 Noe holds a masters degree from Harvard Divinity School, and a Waldorf teaching certificate from Antioch, New England.
 Noe’s work is grounded in her spiritual practice, which she continues to deepen through ongoing study with Isa Gucciardi of The Sacred Stream.